entrecode/ec.datamanager.js/readme.md

 ## Changelog
+### 0.5.1
+- fixed 204 no content response on create entry
+- fixed bug when post/put without token

 ### 0.5.0
 - added support for new authentication/authorization with anonymous users.
 Use [dm.register(…)](#user-management).
 - removed readonly flag.
 Data Manager use new user logic now which is not applicable to readonly.
 See [Data Manager doc](https://doc.entrecode.de/en/latest/data_manager/#user-management) for details.